 Ventra app crashes on first day of new Metra fares, closed ticket windows

-Metra introduced an overhaul of prices and operations Thursday as customers struggled with a glitch on the Ventra app.
+Metra launches a new fare structure and app-based ticket sales on Thursday, but customers struggled with glitches to the app.
+Some missed the old ticket booths.

-Commuters faced an extra headache Thursday as the Ventra app crashed on the first day of new Metra procedures and prices, including the closure of ticket windows.
+Commuters faced an extra headache Thursday as Metra’s Ventra app crashed on the first day of new procedures and prices, including the closure of ticket windows.

 Last month, the commuter rail agency announced it would overhaul fares and close the rest of its ticket windows on Feb.
 1. The Ventra app, which Metra and CTA riders use to manage tickets as well as track trains and buses, was down as of Thursday morning, according to Metra.

+The app was still down at 4:30 p.m.
+Thursday for the afternoon commute, and a Metra spokesperson said the agency had no indication of when it would be up and running.

-An alert on the Metra website informs riders that the app is down and technical crews are working to solve the issue
+An alert on Metra’s website informs riders that the app is down, and tech teams are working to resolve the ongoing issue.

 “It’s not the way we would have liked it to go,” Metra spokesperson Meg Reile said.

+Any erroneous charges made while the app is down will be reimbursed by the customer’s bank, the agency alert said.

-Metra is working with Cubic, the company that runs the app, to get it up and running as soon as possible, Reile said.
+Metra is working with Cubic, the company that runs the app, to qucikly restore service, Reile said.

-In the meantime, riders can show their frozen app to Metra employees in order to get on the train.
+Until a fix is in place, commuters can show their frozen phone app to Metra employees before boarding trains.

 Before the changes went into effect, some Metra riders were concerned about what it would mean for their wallets and commutes.
 Commuter Daniel Gockman, 25, previously told the Chicago Sun-Times he had run into app issues before and was concerned about having more people on the app with the closure of ticket windows.